 Becky Dorner & Associates exists to inspire excellence in nutrition care through in-depth continuing education programs, current industry information and helpful resources.
 The educational materials on this page are intended to help nutrition professionals expand their knowledge of the nutritional needs of the aging population.

-Facts & Statistics Related to Older Adult Nutrition
+Facts & Statistics on Older Adult Nutrition

 Let’s take a moment to understand the issues related to nutrition among older adults: